tdg5/stats-learning-notes/chapter-03-linear-regression.md

 condition is met.
 Forward selection is a greedy process and it may include extraneous variables.

-[Backwards selection][glossary-backwards-selection] begins with a model that includes all the predictors and proceeds by removing the variable with the highest p-value each iteration until some stopping condition is met.
+[Backward selection][glossary-backward-selection] begins with a model that includes all the predictors and proceeds by removing the variable with the highest p-value each iteration until some stopping condition is met.
 Backwards selection cannot be used when $$ p > n . $$